-- Holman Enterprises, Inc. provides financial support of $10,000 or more, or multi-year gifts of $15,000 or more, through its Community Grant program.
-Holman awards grants exclusively to organizations that provide opportunities to low-income people in the counties in which it is in business.
+- Holman Enterprises, Inc. provides single-year financial support of $10,000 or more, or multi-year commitments of $15,000 or more, through its Community Grant program.
+Holman awards grants exclusively to organizations that provide opportunities to low-income people in the counties in which it is in business, specifically:

-- Grant funding should add value to the scope of services offered by the applicant.
-The benefits of the grant should be detailed, quantifiable and included as part of the grant narrative; organizations may apply for full or partial funding of a particular program or capital campaign.
-Grants are typically not made for general operating efforts or to create endowments.
+- The benefits of the grant should be detailed, quantifiable and included as part of the grant narrative; organizations may apply for full or partial funding of a particular program, capital campaign, or operating expenses.
+Grants are typically not made to create endowments.

 - Only one grant can be awarded to a non-profit organization per calendar year.